dwyl/learn-payment-processing/README.md

 Is there any service behind this?
 For those with a keen eye,
 you might have noticed
-that in the upprt third of the screen, it seems that this transaction is being handled by [`MyCommerce.com`](https://www.mycommerce.com/).
+that in the upper third of the screen, it seems that this transaction is being handled by [`MyCommerce.com`](https://www.mycommerce.com/).